 LinkedIn tells me that it has been over ten years since I started thescienceteacher.co.uk.
 Today the website houses science teaching resources that I hope challenge students to think deeply about science.

 Along the way I’ve also been inspired to write some pages on pedagogy, as I’ve wrestled to better understand what works in science teaching and why.
-And so, to celebrate ten years, I’ve listed ten important pedagogical reflections that have mattered most to me.
+Below I’ve listed ten important pedagogical reflections that have mattered most to me.
 For those of you keen to implement some of these ideas back at school remember, “everything works somewhere and nothing works everywhere“.
 Thanks Dylan!

-- Children don’t think like adults.
+- Novices don’t think like experts.
 Understanding is about taking new knowledge and making meaning from it by connecting new ideas to pre-existing ones.
 (Piaget).
 It’s hard in science because many new ideas can’t be seen and many pre-existing ideas are wrong and resistant to change (Rosalind Driver).

 - Great science teaching requires an understanding of progression.
-Our main goal is conceptual change: start with concrete ideas and move to more abstract ones.
+An important goal is conceptual change: start with concrete ideas and move to more abstract ones.
 Be clear on what you want students to know, do and by when.